ejfogleman/docs_mcp/README.md

 ### Client-managed startup

-If you use Continue or another MCP-capable tool, configure that tool to launch this script.
+If you use Continue or another MCP-capable client, configure that client to launch this script over stdio.
 See the `Continue config (config.yaml)` section below for an example.
 In that setup, the client starts the server process automatically when needed, so you should not also start a second copy manually.

 ## MCP tools